Merderr/Trivia-Titans/README.md

 10. `Testing`:

-    1. test_get_users:
+    1. test_get_one_user:

-       Purpose: Tests the endpoint for retrieving users.
+       Purpose: Tests the endpoint for retrieving a single user.
 Overrides the dependency for the UserRepository with FakeUserRepo.
-Sends a GET request to "/api/users/".
+Sends a GET request to "/api/users/{id}".
 Resets the dependency overrides.
 Checks if the response status code is 200 and the returned JSON is an empty list.
 Created by Seth Porche.

     2. test_get_all_users: